nfadeeva/ML/README.md

 # ML
-There will be some notebooks with useful functions
+Here will be some useful notebooks